cesarParra/apexdocs/examples/markdown-custom-templates/docs/miscellaneous/BaseClass.md

 - **Type:** Class
 - **Access Modifier:** public
-- **File:** force-app/main/default/classes/BaseClass.cls

 ## Description

 Base class providing common functionality for derived classes.
 This class demonstrates inheritance features that can be captured in custom templates.
 It includes protected methods and properties that inherited classes can use.
+This is a link to MyClass and this is a link to something that does not exist NonExistentClass .

 ## Constructors